uob-itservices/as-business-systems-standards/style_guides/pl_sql_scripts.md

 ## General Guidance

-* The overall purpose of a script should be documented in header comments and include any relevant implementation details, e.g. which schema the script should be run in, any permissions that are required.
-* Where the script may take some time to complete, the script header and associated deployment document / TCD should also give an indication of how long it will take.
-* Where practical the execution of any long running script can be completed asynchronously by creating a dbms_scheduler job that can be run once.
+* Database scripts can include insert, update or deletes as well as pl/sql, but in most cases should not include both.
+If you are INSERTing data then running pl/sql logic that uses that data, break this up into multiple scripts.
 * Wherever possible scripts should be repeatable and handle any expected errors.
-A script may COMMIT changes automatically, or can output text via dbms_output to indicate to the person running it if a COMMIT should be issued.
+At the developers discretion a script may COMMIT changes automatically, or can output text via dbms_output to indicate to the person running it if a COMMIT should be issued.
+* The overall purpose of a script should be documented in the header comments and include any relevant implementation details, e.g. which schema the script should be run in, any permissions that are required.
+* Where the script may take some time to complete, the script header and associated deployment document / TCD should also give an indication of how long it will take to run.
+* At the developers discretion a long running script can be executed asynchronously by creating a dbms_scheduler job set to run once.

 ## Grants and Synonyms